fxswiatowicz/cogs298-project/README.md

     h[h < 0] = 0 #ReLU: take the max between 0 and h
     logp = np.dot(model['W2'], h)
     p = sigmoid(logp)
-    return p, h #return propability of taking action 2 and hidstate
+    return p, h #return probability of taking action 2 and hidstate

 # forward the policy network and sample an action from the returned probability